Insight: Lightweight Rear Brake Drums

 CR-V, Pilot: Rear Differential Mimics Brake Noise

-A complaint often misdiagnosed as a brake problem is a noise from the rear when turning in the popular CR-V and Pilot models.
+A complaint often misdiagnosed as a brake problem is a noise coming from the rear when turning in the popular CR-V and Pilot models.
 This turning noise at low speeds is actually coming from the rear differential.
 On these models, only the Honda “dual pump” oil can be used.
 Changing the oil will take care of the noise.

 All Models: Stuck ABS Sensors

 You have to be careful with ABS sensors on most Hondas.
 If they’re stuck in the housing, it may be a better strategy to leave them in place and unplug them from the harness.
 But be careful with them as you work on the bench.
-Think about putting the job back together as you’re taking it apart.
+Tip: Think about putting the job back together as you’re taking it apart.

 All Models: Replace the Brake Hose if the Caliper Has Overheated

 If you are replacing a caliper that has locked up and created a great deal of heat, you should also replace the brake hose.
-This is a good general practice, but particularly important with the Honda line, as there have been some instances of the hose failing at the caliper fitting after being subjected to the extreme heat.
+This is a good general practice, but particularly important with the Honda lineup, as there have been some instances of the hose failing at the caliper fitting after being subjected to the extreme heat.

 All Models: Never Compromise on Pads